Joseph Ransohoff: Career

 After three years in the military, Ransohoff completed his residency at Montefiore Hospital.
 He went on to teach at Columbia University and practice surgery at the New York Neurologic Institute at Presbyterian Hospital.
 In 1962, Ransohoff was invited to become chairman of the Department of Neurosurgery at the New York University School of Medicine, a prestigious position he held for over thirty years.
 While in this capacity, he was famed for hosting a weekly spinal and neurosurgical gathering for doctors of the tri-state area of New York, New Jersey, and Connecticut to come and seek his advice on challenging cases.
 Ransohoff was part of the team at George Washington University Hospital that successfully operated on White House Press Secretary James Brady after the Secretary was shot in the 1981 Reagan assassination attempt.
 During his chairmanship at NYU, he was also known as an early and strong advocate of wider stem cell treatments.

 In 1992, Dr. Ransohoff left New York University Hospital for Tampa, Florida, at the behest of the James A. Haley VA Hospital, which wanted to reform its neurosurgical department.
 Professionally he greatly improved the neurosurgical and spinal centers at the VA Hospital and Tampa General Hospital, and significantly added to the brain cancer research programs at Moffitt Cancer Center.

 Personal life and death

-In 1940, he married Dr. Rita Meyer, a psychotherapist who wrote Venus After 40, a book about men's responses to sexuality in older women; they divorced in December 1983.
+In 1940, he married Rita Meyer, a psychotherapist who wrote Venus After 40, a book about men's responses to sexuality in older women; they divorced in December 1983.
 In April, 1984, he married Lori Cohen (born 1956), a dentist; they had a son born in 1989.

 Ransohoff died at his home on the morning of January 30, 2001 of natural causes.